 About the Program

 Students are required to complete academic work in the DEEST in addition to or as part of the full requirements of the affiliated programs.
-Where appropriate, affiliated PhD programs may choose to recognize the DEEST as fulfilling the requirements of an outside field in their program.
+Where appropriate, affiliated Ph.D. programs may choose to recognize the DEEST as fulfilling the requirements of an outside field in their program.
+The Minimum Requirements are two technical courses and one additional course on Energy Management and Policy (see Section 2.4 Curricula).
+In addition, it is required that the student participate in seminars relevant to the DEEST when such are offered.

 To be admitted to the DE in Energy Science and Technology, an applicant must already be accepted into one of the affiliated PhD programs.
 Candidates must then submit a petition for admission to the DEEST Graduate Group Admissions Committee prior to taking the PhD qualifying examination in the affiliated program.
 A sponsoring faculty member in the student's affiliated program who is member of the DEEST Graduate Group must endorse the petition.
 As different affiliated programs have different examination requirements, the timeline for the application may vary.